TFMV/Mallard/README.md

    - Runs a simple query to confirm connectivity

 2. **Basic Table Operations**
-   - Creates and populates table `foo` on Server1
+   - Creates and populates a simple table on Server1
    - Transfers it to Server2

 3. **Large Dataset Handling**
-   - Loads `flights.parquet` into memory
+   - Loads the full 24 million row dataset from `flights.parquet`
    - Transfers to Server1
    - Benchmarks transfer to Server2

 4. **Custom Exchange Demo**
-   - Uses `MyStreamingExchanger` for bidirectional streaming
+   - Uses `CustomStreamingExchanger` for bidirectional streaming
-   - Adds a `processed` column during exchange
+   - Processes data during exchange
    - Measures performance metrics

+5. **Benchmark Report**
+   - Generates a formatted report with color-coded metrics
+   - Shows throughput in rows per second for all operations
+   - Compares performance across different operations

 ## 🔒 Security